Skip to Content

 Vampire Donuts

-Of course, if you had some extra free time, you could make homemade doughnuts for this, but it’s not necessary.
-The glow-in-the-dark teeth are what really makes these pop, not the flavoring.
+Of course, if you had some extra free time, you could make homemade doughnuts, but it’s not worth it (in my opinion anyway).
+The glow-in-the-dark teeth are what really makes these pop, not the doughnut.

 White napkin shaped like a ghost with a tag that reads "Boo!!!
 From Nicky to You!" in front of two painted pumpkins.